Email address collection: How to improve the efficiency of your veterinary practice

 Two tips for improving your email collection rate

-To get a jump start on collecting email or re-energize your existing collection initiative, consider incentivizing your team.
-One of my favorite methods involves providing your staff with a roll of raffle tickets.
+To get a jump start on collecting emails or reenergizing your existing initiative, consider incentivizing your team.
+Try this idea: Provide your staff with a roll of raffle tickets.
 Every time someone collects a new email address or updates an existing address, they can write the client’s account number on the raffle ticket along with their initials.
 At the end of each week or during the next staff meeting, draw raffle tickets for small but fun prizes and rewards.
-This method (vs. awarding a prize based on who collects the most) keeps everyone “in the game” since the more a team member collects, the better chance they have at being rewarded and recognized for their efforts.
+This method (versus awarding a prize based on who collects the most) keeps everyone in the game since the more a team member collects, the better chance they have at being rewarded and recognized for their efforts.
 After several weeks, you’ll find they’re automatically asking for and updating client emails.

-Here’s a tip I’ve found especially useful when collecting clients’ email addresses.
-Instead of articulating the request like this: “Would you like us to add an email address to your account?” encourage your team to use this wording: “Mrs. Smith, what’s the best email address for us to associate with Max’s medical records?”
+Instead of saying “Would you like us to add an email address to your account?” encourage your team to use this wording: “Mrs. Smith, what’s the best email address for us to associate with Max’s medical records?”
 This subtle tweak incorporates two significant changes.
 First, the request focuses on which email address the client would like to provide, not on whether they would like to provide an address in the first place.
-Second, by referencing their pet’s medical records, I’ve found that many clients will mentally reframe the request from something associated with receiving marketing messages and spam to something that’s important and necessary for their pet’s health and wellbeing.
+Second, by referencing their pet’s medical records, I’ve found that many clients will mentally reframe the request from something associated with receiving marketing emails to something that is important and necessary for their pet’s health and well-being.

 Ben Spinks